IgorMarques/evaluation_test_for_candidates/README.md

   In this case, we need to flag the survivor as infected.

-  An infected survivor cannot trade with others, can't access his inventory, nor be listed in the reports (he is kinda dead anyway, see the item on reports below).
+  An infected survivor cannot trade with others, can't access/manipulate his inventory, nor be listed in the reports (he is kinda dead anyway, see the item on reports below).

   **A survivor is marked as infected when at least three other survivors report his contamination.**